 In the event that any payment on the notes is subject to withholding of any U.S. federal income tax or other tax or assessment (as a result of a change in law or otherwise), we will not pay additional amounts with respect to such tax.
-For a discussion relating to certain U.S. federal income tax consequences of the ownership and disposition of the notes for non-U.S. holders, see "Material U.S. Federal Income Tax Consequences-Tax Consequences toNon-U.S. Holders"
+For a discussion relating to certain U.S. federal income tax consequences of the ownership and disposition of the notes for non-U.S. holders, see "Material U.S. Federal Income Tax Consequences-Tax Consequences to Non-U.S. Holders][to confirm with LL tax]."